 According to the World Health Organisation, ‘ageism is the stereotyping, prejudice, and discrimination against people on the basis of their age.’
 Such age discrimination includes instances when people are treated unfairly because of their age and the way older people are represented in the media.

-Those experiencing ageism often experience negative impacts on their confidence, mental health, job prospects, and financial situation.
+Victims of ageism often experience negative impacts on their confidence, mental health, job prospects, and financial situation.

 Worryingly, ageism is a prejudice that’s more ‘normalised’ than others such as sexism or racism.
 A 2019 report by Ageist Britain demonstrated that over a third of people in the UK admitted to discriminating against others because of their age.